-Silver Slipper Casino, Rising Star Casino Resort, Grand Lodge Casino, and Stockman's Casino operations, along with the Buffalo Thunder Casino and Resort management agreement, are currently our primary sources of income and operating cash flow.
-The Pueblo of Pojoaque notified us that it would not renew the management agreement ending in September 2014.
-The Buffalo Thunder Casino and Resort management agreement generated \$0.3 million in management income for both the three months ended June 30, 2014 and 2013.
+Silver Slipper Casino, Rising Star Casino Resort, Grand Lodge Casino, and Stockman's Casino operations are currently our primary sources of income and operating cash flow.
+In addition, for the nine months ended September 30, 2014 and 2013, The Buffalo Thunder Casino and Resort management agreement with the Pueblo of Pojoaque generated \$1.1 million in management income for each of those periods.
+The management agreement ended in accordance with the contract on September 23, 2014.
 There can be no assurance that the Grand Lodge Casino lease ending in August 2018 will be extended beyond its current terms.

-On a consolidated basis, cash provided by operations for the six months ended June 30, 2014 was \$2.5 million.
-Cash of \$6.0 million was used in investing activities, largely due to the escrow purchase deposit of \$1.75 million for the Fitz Tunica Casino & Hotel and \$3.8 million in property and equipment at our various properties, including \$2.9 million in construction costs for the Silver Slipper Casino Hotel.
-Cash of \$1.6 million was provided by financing activities primarily related to the \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, less \$0.4 million in repayment of our long term capital lease obligation.
+On a consolidated basis, cash provided by operations for the nine months ended September 30, 2014 was \$6.5 million.
+Cash of \$6.6 million was used in investing activities primarily due to \$6.2 million in property and equipment acquired at our various properties, including \$3.9 million in construction costs for the Silver Slipper Casino Hotel.
+Cash of \$1.1 million was provided by financing activities primarily related to the \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, less \$0.6 million in repayment of our long term capital lease obligation.

-As of June 30, 2014, we had approximately \$13.0 million in cash and equivalents.
+As of September 30, 2014, we had approximately \$16.0 million in cash and equivalents.
 As a practice, we consistently prepaid our quarterly payments on the term loan under our First Lien Credit Agreement before the due dates in 2013, and during the year ended December 31, 2013, we prepaid, at our discretion, the sum of \$8.8 million in quarterly principal payments, which were due through July 1, 2015.
 The next scheduled principal payment on the term loan is due October 1, 2015.
-On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel, as discussed in Note 8 to our consolidated financial statements.
-We currently have \$3.0 million undrawn on the revolving loan.
-The \$2.0 million principal drawn on our revolving loan is due June 29, 2016.
+On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel.
+Pursuant to the terms of the August 21, 2014 settlement agreement Majestic Mississippi received \$1.7 million of the funds held in escrow and the Company received \$50,000.
+Additionally, Majestic, Majestic Mississippi and the Company agreed that the Interest Purchase Agreement was terminated.
+We currently have \$3.0 million undrawn on the revolving loan is due June 29, 2016.